 The lost airmen of Lancaster ED559

-What actually happened to ED559 that fateful night in March 1943 is unlikely to ever be discovered.
+What actually happened to the crew of Lancaster ED559 that fateful night in March 1943 is unlikely to ever be discovered.
 Currently, it's not known if the crew even managed to drop their sea mines.
 However, there are several indicators as to what may have occurred.

 Given the aircraft's course and where the skipper's body was found, it's probable that they did indeed manage to drop their sea mines in the Gironde Estuary before heading for home.